Integrating and using experiments

 Disadvantages

-- Requires additional setup apart from simply using the integration snippet
+• Requires additional setup apart from using the integration snippet.

-The main difference for you as the website owner is that the technical setup required for each solution is different.
+The main difference for you, as the website owner, is that the technical setup required for each solution differs.
 The Asynchronous solution is much easier to set up, whereas the Synchronous solution requires a bit of technical knowledge to set up the service worker.

 From the user experience point of view, here's the main difference:

-- With the Asynchronous solution, the user will see a blank white page when visiting a new page on your website.
+• With the Asynchronous solution, the user will see a blank white page when visiting a new page on your website.
 When they click on a link, they will see the old page, then the blank white page while the Experiments are loading, and finally the new page.
-When the blank page is visible, both Experiments and your page content are loading at the same time.
+When the blank page is visible, both Experiments and your page content load simultaneously.

-- With the Synchronous solution, the user will only see the new page.
-When they click on a link, they will see the old page and then the new page without any blanks.
-This works because Experiments block the rendering of the page content and the browser will keep displaying the old page content until the new page content is ready to be shown.
-The user will get a better user experience but a small downside is that your page content will only start loading after Experiments are downloaded.
+• With the Synchronous solution, the user will only see the new page.
+When they click a link, they will see the old page, then the new page, without any blank pages.
+This works because the Experiments block the rendering of the page content, and the browser keeps displaying the old content until the new content is ready to be shown.
+The user will get a better user experience, but there is a small downside: your page content will only start loading after the experiments are downloaded.

 Troubleshooting